mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

  - cyclical pattern: when the fluctuations are not of a fixed period
    - In general, the avg length of cycles is longer than that of the seasonal pattern.
-   - In general, the magnitude of cycles tends to change more than that of the seasonal pattern.
+   - In general, the magnitude of cycles change more than that of the seasonal pattern.
  - Seasonal pattern: when the period is fixed, and associated with some aspect of the calender